4.2.6 Documented processes for acquiring PDI for associated Content Data Object

 Standard operating procedures; manuals describing ingest procedures; viewable documentation on how the repository acquires and manages Preservation Description Information (PDI); creation of checksums or digests, consulting with Designated Community about Context.

-PDI is needed not only by the repository to help ensure the Content Information is not corrupted (Fixity) and is findable (Reference Information), but to help ensure the Content Information is adequately understandable by providing a historical perspective (Provenance Information) and by providing relationships to other information (Context Information).
+PDI is needed not only by the repository to help ensure the Content Data Object is not corrupted (Fixity) and is findable (Reference Information), but to help ensure the Content Data Object is adequately understandable by providing a historical perspective (Provenance Information) and by providing relationships to other information (Context Information).
 The extent of such information needs is best addressed by members of the Designated Community(ies).
-The PDI must be permanently associated with Content Information.
+The PDI must be permanently associated with Content Data Object.

 Definition of AIP describes the PDI associated with each intellectual object and provides the details of PDI generation during the creation of that object.